 Rule 124 is titled "Voluntary Binding Arbitration", and mediation is referenced only as an optional form of dispute resolution in Rule 124(b)(5).
-It is proposed that Rule 124 be amended to remove arbitration as the focus of the Rule.
 In the Court's experience, only a few arbitrations were conducted during the past 20 years, as opposed to a more substantial number of mediations.
-The proposed amendments to Rule 124 would change the title to "Alternative Dispute Resolution" and would more clearly state that the Rule is applicable to both arbitration and mediation by, inter alia, inserting new paragraph (b) providing for the filing of a motion to proceed with mediation.
-Because a motion for mediation may be an agreed motion or simply unopposed, a joint motion is not required by the proposed amendments.
-As contrasted with voluntary binding arbitration under proposed Rule 124(a), the issues susceptible of resolution through mediation are not limited to factual ones, and the mediation is nonbinding.
-Consequently, the proposed amendments require no stipulation by the parties.
-The proposed amendments to Rule 124 are not intended to prevent the parties from engaging in informal mediation or other forms of dispute resolution, with or without involvement by the Court.
+Accordingly, Rule 124 is amended to remove arbitration as the focus of the Rule.
+The amendments to Rule 124 change the title to "Alternative Dispute Resolution" and more clearly state that the Rule is applicable to both arbitration and mediation by, inter alia, inserting new paragraph (b) providing for the filing of a motion to proceed with mediation.
+Because a motion for mediation may be an agreed motion or simply unopposed, a joint motion is not required by the amendments.
+As contrasted with voluntary binding arbitration under what is now Rule 124(a), the issues susceptible of resolution through mediation are not limited to factual ones, and the mediation is nonbinding.
+Consequently, the amendments require no stipulation by the parties.
+The amendments to Rule 124 are not intended to prevent the parties from engaging in informal mediation or other forms of dispute resolution, with or without involvement by the Court.

-12. Deadlines for Rule 155 Computations
+11. Deadlines for Rule 155 Computations